geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

 - transformed into ISO19115/19139 (or profile) metadata fragments
 - copied or linked into an ISO19115/19139 (or profile) template

-The options for a WFS Features harvester type are:
+The settings for a WFS Features harvester type are:

  - **node** (*string*): wfsfeatures